Kel Knight: Background

 Kel is four months younger than Kath.
 He was very reluctant on the day of their (first invalid) marriage.
 Kel had previously had four of his past girlfriends/fiancées taken away from him, feeling he was unlucky in love and became drunk on the wedding day.
 He has always been a gourmet butcher.
 In season 1, episode 2 "Gay" it is revealed Kel is bisexual, and has had past experiences with men in the Navy.
 It is speculated very lightly that Kel might have possibly acted again on his bisexuality again in the episode before the wedding when Kath wonders how he managed to get the carriage for the wedding from the man who offered himself to Kath for the carriage, in which Kel replies with "Let's just say I did what was necessary".

 Struggles in Kath & Kimderella

-During the film Kel is seen having a fear of flying, after a session with former marriage councilor Marion his phobia is cured.
+During the film Kel is seen having a fear of flying, after a session with former marriage counsellor Marion his phobia is cured.